UPDATE: Vatican-Ordered Investigation Targets Bishop Strickland of Tyler, Texas

 And in Buffalo, New York, Pope Francis accepted the “early retirement” request of Bishop Richard Malone in December 2019, after the bishop had faced significant criticism for his handling of clerical sex abuse in the diocese and was the recipient of an apostolic visitation in October 2019.

-Earlier this year, the Dicastery of Bishops launched an apostolic visitation of the Diocese of Toulon-Fréjus, a leading source of vocations in France.
+Earlier this year, the Dicastery for Bishops launched an apostolic visitation of the Diocese of Toulon-Fréjus, a leading source of vocations in France.
 Another high-profile visitation took place in Ireland in 2010-11.

 Apostolic visitations to dioceses with embattled bishops do not always result in discipline or removal of the local ordinary.
 Cologne’s Cardinal Rainer Maria Woelki was the subject of an apostolic visitation in May 2021 amid fierce criticism over the way the German prelate had handled abuse cases in his archdiocese, but Pope Francis did not accept Cardinal Woelki’s offer of resignation after the visitation found that he had not broken canon law.